cincanproject/tools/cincan-tool.md

     % pip3 install CinCan_Command_Program-0.1b0

-The python library for command program is now installed, but like to want to insert the command `cccp` to your path.
+The python library for command program is now installed, but like to want to insert the command `cincan` to your path.
-For this use the following command to resolve the location of the script `cccp`.
+For this use the following command to resolve the location of the script `cincan`.

     % python3 -m site --user-base
     /home/username/.local